KonnerEL/Smarty/README.md

   Let's consider an example of a Bank Account.

-  A Bank Account have attributes such as: Name of Account Owner, Account Balance, for now let's concentrate in just these attributes.
+  A Bank Account have attributes such as: Account owner name, Account balance, for now let's concentrate in just these attributes.
   A Entity should look like this:

   ```haskell